 The purpose of this guide is to provide a primer for agents on what they need to do to comply with these regulations, what the potential penalties for not complying, and which schemes are available at the time of writing.

 What is client money protection?

-At its most basic, the client money protection regulations require anyone engaging in property work to pay to belong to one of the recognised and approved client money protection schemes.
+At its most basic, the client money protection regulations require anyone engaging in property work to pay to belong to one of the recognised and approved client money protection schemes where they are holding client money.
 This will insure any money paid by the landlord or tenant, so that if it is stolen by the agent, the landlord is covered.

 What is client money?

 Client money is any money received from a client (landlord or tenant) in the course of business that is held for another person.
 Rent for example is client money as the money is received in the course of business and held on behalf of the landlord.
 Similarly, a holding deposit or other charge would count as client money.